izhangzhihao/intellij-rainbow-brackets/README.md

 Eliminate context switching and costly distractions.
 Create and merge PRs and perform code reviews from inside your IDE while using jump-to-definition, your keybindings, and other IDE favorites.
 [Learn more](https://sponsorlink.codestream.com/?utm_source=jbmarket&utm_campaign=jbrainbowbrackets&utm_medium=banner)!

-## Rainbow Brackets Lite

-This repo is using to compile a fully free version of our product for the community to use.
-This is because some users do not need the paid features and do not want to constantly update their software.
-An open-source, fully free, and stable version is a good option for these users.

-I believe this will benefit both the community and our team.
-The community will have access to a free version of our software, and our team will continue to receive support from those who appreciate and value the paid features.

-Please download the Lite version [here](https://plugins.jetbrains.com/plugin/20710).

-**NOTE: the lite version does NOT support C# lang and NOT support C++ in the Rider IDE**

 ## Install